piotrmaslanka/django-satella-metrics/README.md

     'extra_labels': {
         'service_name': 'my_service',
         'instance': 1
+    },
+    'monitor_metrics': False
 }
-}
 ```

-If you specify `monitor_metrics`, which is a bool, to be True, then `/metrics` endpoint will also be considered during
+If you specify `monitor_metrics`, which is a bool, to be True, then `/metrics` endpoint will also be
-monitoring.
+considered during monitoring.

 ## Exporting from the same server